shobeirimajid/Blockchain-Developer/3-DeFi/3-Tokenomics/04-Token-Launch.md

 It shows `how much liquidity is required` for incremental `trade sizes` to maintain a <2% `slippage` target for an `80/20 Balancer pool` and a regular `50/50 uniswap-v2 style pool`.

-Now you know `how much liquidity` to target, there are a few options on `how to obtain that liquidity`.
+Now you know `how much liquidity` to target, there are a few options on `how to obtain that liquidity` :

 1. Liquidity Mining / Rent
 `Renting of liquidity`, or better known as `liquidity mining` is the practice of `incentivising liquidity providers` to provide liquidity for your tokens in exchange for `governance token rewards`.